 Activities of daily living are self-care tasks you do every day.
-The six activities of daily living are: eating, bathing, dressing, toileting, continence and transferring.
+The six daily living activities are eating, bathing, dressing, toileting, continence and transferring.

 Advanced Premium Tax Credits are tax breaks designed to lower the monthly premium payment you make to your health insurance company.
 Households with an income within 100-400% of the Federal Poverty Level may qualify.
 Premium Tax Credits are also called "tax subsidies."

-The Affordable Care Act is a healthcare reform bill from 2010 aimed at reducing the amount of uninsured Americans by making coverage more affordable.
-Also known as The Patient Protection and Affordable Care Act, the ACA requires insurance companies to cover preventive care and other essential health benefits.
+The Affordable Care Act (ACA) is healthcare reform to reduce the number of uninsured Americans by making coverage more affordable.
+Also known as The Patient Protection and Affordable Care Act, the ACA also requires insurance companies to cover preventive care and other essential health benefits.
 Also known as "Obamacare."

 The allowed amount is the maximum amount your health insurance provider will cover for care.
 You may have to pay the difference if your healthcare provider charges more than your plan's allowed amount.